 It is true unvaccinated children may well catch these diseases should they come into contact with them.
 Luckily for them, they will gain life-long protection, so won’t have to suffer the illness as adults, girls will have the antibodies to protect their babies, and they will even have a natural protection from cancer most of their peers miss out on.

 But will they spread these “deadly” diseases?
 Well, they can stay at home if they are sick, but they might.
 The thing is that these diseases are not as deadly or dangerous as made out by health authorities – figures like 1 in 1000 children who catch the disease will die or be brain damaged are simply untrue.
 Lies, actually.
-These sorts of figures come from the third world where children are dehydrated and undernourished – do challenge your doctor to show you the evidence if he/she tells you that.
+These sorts of figures come from reported cases only, or from the third world where children are dehydrated and undernourished – do challenge your doctor to show you the evidence if he/she tells you that.

 Please do not fall for the hype around protecting the immunocompromised – often they are this way from unwise medical intervention in the first place, and they can be treated with immunoglobulin, see Immunoglobulin Replacement Therapy in Primary Immunodeficiencies